Locations:

 What affects the way we age?

-“Your gender, genetics and psychological differences are all at play when it comes to aging,” says family medicine practitioner Donald Ford, MD, MBA.
+“Your sex, genetics and psychological differences are all at play when it comes to aging,” says family medicine practitioner Donald Ford, MD, MBA.
 “Most importantly, other factors more within a man’s control can affect how well he ages.”

 Dr. Ford says men age better if they: